 Dark Souls is a game rife with retraversal: most of the boss fights don't have a bonfire (respawn point) near the entrance, so when you die at a boss you go a long way back and must fight your way through a bunch of normal enemies you've already killed before you can try the boss again.
 Either that or try to run past the mooks, which is often even more dangerous.
 And while Dark Souls may be an extreme example, it's by no means the only game to make the player replay sections.

-I think the reason it's so prominent is because designers look at games like Jedi Knight: Jedi Academy, where you can save literally whenever you want, and rightly see that it causes problems: no fight can ever be difficult because you can just save every time you hit and don't get hit back.
-They think, as a result, that we have to find a balance between this and going too far back when we die.
+I think part of the reason it's so prominent is because designers look at games like Jedi Knight: Jedi Academy, where you can save literally whenever you want, and see that it causes problems: you can cheat your way through any fight by saving every time you hit and don't get hit back.
+While the player can self-impose a restriction against doing that mid-fight, the game's lack of any mention of this potential for abuse leads you to believe that it's the way you're supposed to play, and so a lot of players do it.
+(Even I did.)
+Players should not have to house rule a video game to make it work.
+Designers think, as a result, that we have to find a balance between letting the player do this and going too far back when we die.

 Not that every game has to treat individual fights like that.
-In Call of Duty: Finest Hour, your health doesn't regenerate after each encounter with an enemy, and it doesn't save after each one either.
+In Call of Duty: Finest Hour Update: I recently found out that this game doesn't work the way I remember.
+You lose unused health packs when you go back to a checkpoint.
+But I couldn't think of a better example I've played, so just imagine for this point that you don't. , your health doesn't regenerate after each encounter with an enemy, and it doesn't save after each one either.
 This isn't unfair because the game is balanced so that losing your entire health bar in one encounter is not a credible threat.
 Instead, they expanded the idea of a "section" to encompass an entire level, or at least a significant portion of it.
-The challenge of Finest Hour is not simply to win each encounter, but to do so while taking as little damage as possible, so that you can make it to the next checkpoint with your limited health bar.
+The challenge of Finest Hour is not simply to win each encounter (which would be trivial), but to do so while taking as little damage as possible, so that you can make it to the next checkpoint with your limited health bar.
 This is also a legitimate way to design action games, provided the checkpoints aren't too far apart.